cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 public torrent is somewhat redundant and new trackers usually won't give you new peers.

-However, it's fine to **download something from a public tracker and then cross-seed it to private trackers**, which `cross-seed` supports automatically.
+It is however fine to **download something from a public tracker and then cross-seed it to private trackers**, which `cross-seed` supports automatically.

 ### Can I use special characters in my URLs?